WlanKabL/WlanKabL/README.md

 # 👋 Hey, I'm WlankabL!

 Welcome to my GitHub corner!
-I'm Philipp Stecher, a passionate Full-Stack Developer with a deep love for all things code, motorcycles, and music.
+I'm WlanKabL, a passionate Full-Stack Developer with a deep love for all things code, motorcycles, and music.
 My journey in the world of software development is driven by curiosity, continuous learning, and the excitement of creating impactful digital solutions.

 ![Developer at work](https://media.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif)